farshidrayhan/Mailing_system/README.md

 The interesting part is that rather than sending a general msg, one can put a name of the reciever in the mail to make it more personal dispite of it being a BCC mail.

-The folder "intial go" contains the simpler seperate scripts for sending mail gmail using python.
+The folder "intial go" contains the simpler seperate scripts for sending mail via gmail using python.